trolit/jekyll-portfolio/projects/project-25-tonodedo.md

   - Node.js
   - React 17
   - MySQL
-  - Mocha
+  - JWT
-summary: Web application that stores users notes.
+summary: First approach to React with Node.js as web application for storing user's notes with some unit tests done in Mocha.
 ---